§

 The Birth of Alumni Futures

 Sitting in the library one afternoon in early 2007, avoiding some tedious graduate school research, I decided to create a blog.
 I had never even read a blog, much less written one, but a little research showed that nobody else in alumni work was blogging.
-That afternoon I set up the site and wrote the first posting and Alumni Futures came to life.
+That afternoon I set up the site and wrote the first post and Alumni Futures came to life.

 I created Alumni Futures as a place to propose or promote ideas that require new ways of working and thinking.
 Rather than ask, "What did you do last year?"
-I have tried to suggest what you might do next year (or in five or ten years).
+I have tried to explore what you might do next year (or in five or ten years).

 My speaking and consulting practice was a logical extension of the Alumni Futures mission.
+Here's how my consulting can help your organization:

 §